amir-dehkordi/Dynamic-Graphs/README.md

 ## NOTiCE

-- Process_data file will be added to the repository as the objectives project reaches the conclusion. which is included of
+- notebooks file will be added to the repository as the objectives project reaches the conclusion. which is included of
   - distance.ipynb
   - inbound and outbound.ipynb
   - Graphhoper.ipynb